unskript/Awesome-CloudOps-Automation/AWS/legos/aws_delete_volume/README.md

         region: Used to filter the volume for specific region.

 ## Lego Input
-This Lego takes take two input volume_id and region.
+This Lego takes three input handle, volume_id and region.

-## Lego Output
-Here is a sample output.

 ## See it in Action